jgordon/axioms/axioms/14 Space.md

 ## Distance

 We take distance to be a predicate with four arguments -- a nonnegative number, two points, and a unit.
+The expression `(distance d x1 x2 u)` says that the distance between points x1 and x2 is d units u.

 ```
 (forall (d x1 x2 u)